Who Dares Challenge Cooper’s Safety Rules?

 If anything, we take extra time when doing an administrative load.
 The first load of the day is our opportunity to double-check everything.
 We confirm a round is chambered, the slide is completely forward and in battery, we give the mag a quick tug to make sure it's properly seated.

-Our rule #1 - Confirm the status of your gun is appropriate for your intended use.
+Our rule #1 - Always confirm the status of your gun is appropriate for your intended use.

 Cooper's Rule #2 - Never point your gun at anything you don't intend to destroy.